 There are many reports in the literature on the role of parenting on children's development.
-(1971)focused different Baumrind on parenting styles as well as dimensions of warmth and control.
+(1971)different Baumrind focused on parenting styles as well as dimensions of warmth and control.
 The results characterized three parental authority styles (i.e. permissive, authoritative, and authoritarian), as being either high or low on the mentioned dimensions [16].